 Understanding WET Testing

-This webinar, developed by the TNI WETT Expert Committee, discusses Whole Effluent Toxicity (WET) Testing.† Topics to be covered are:
+This webcast, developed by the TNI WETT Expert Committee, discusses Whole Effluent Toxicity (WET) Testing.
+Topics that are covered are:

 Overview of WET Testing